lupiter/elias-augustus-brough/_posts/1917-10-31-wednesday.md

 Woke 5:30pm.
 Had good night, not at all sick.

-As I surveyed scene & conflics, praised Him for His goodness to me.
+As I surveyed scene & conflicts, praised Him for His goodness to me.

 Several patients admitted.
 Reproved orderlies for Bad Language: said I would not have it: this pleased two other orderlies.